sepi4/myCeloJs/README.md

 This is electron app for viewing ranks of current connected game of Company of Heroes 2 and display ranks in OBS.

 Thanks to <a id="raw-url" href="https://github.com/RosboneMako/MakoCelo">Rosbone/MakoCelo</a> for ideas.
-It's also rank displayer for COH2, check it out, maybe you like it better.
+It's also rank display for COH2, check it out, maybe you like it better.